Table of Contents:

 Rise of the surplice (white, sleeved, blouse-like shirt with lace trim) worn over a cassock (plain black, long-sleeved, ankle-length tunic) as the official clergy garment.”

-Charles Tracy writing about how elevated stone platforms in churches evolved into pulpits and lecterns:
+Charles Tracy wrote about how elevated stone platforms in churches evolved into pulpits and lecterns:

 By the Middle Ages they had migrated to the nave in the guise of a pulpit and a lectern.